QRAM: A Survey and Critique: Hardware QRAM

-The situation may be even worse, depending on the cost to initially construct a system with the desired Hamiltonian.
-To explain by analogy, consider a Pauli rotation on a single superconducting qubit.
-Parts of the Hamiltonian are fixed by the engineering and construction of the transmon, while the Pauli rotation is enacted by adding another term via external intervention (a photon pulse), letting the system evolve under the new Hamiltonian, and then removing the new term.
+We now ask how difficult it will be to establish such a Hamiltonian.
+If we need to reconstruct the Hamiltonian every time we access the QRAM, then the number of terms (and hence the number of interventions) gives a lower bound on the cost.

 If changing the system's Hamiltonian needs $\Omega(N)$ interventions (e.g., if we need photon pulses on all nodes of a routing tree), then our QRAM is active.
-We could instead try to design a system where we can evolve to the desired Hamiltonian with fewer interventions, but in the appendix we prove \Cref{cor:qracm-hamiltonian-bound}, which we summarize as: \begin{theorem} Let $\mathcal{U}_{\text{ballistic}}$ be the set of all unitaries formed by Hamiltonians with up to $n$ terms, each of which is at most $k$-local and with energy between $-E$ and $E$, and then evolving the full Hamiltonian for time up to $t$.
-If all QRACM gates for tables of size $N$ are in $\mathcal{U}_{\text{ballistic}}$, then
+We could instead try to design a system where we can evolve to the desired Hamiltonian with fewer interventions, but we will now sketch the limitations of this approach.

-\end{theorem} That is, there could be a trade-off of the number of interventions against time and energy, but if any two are fixed, the other must scale with the QRACM size.
+Firstly, we show that a Hamiltonian implementing QRACM access must be fairly complex, by recalling previous results on simulating Hamiltonians with circuits, and using the previous circuit lower bound from \Cref{thm:circuit-qram-lower-bound}.